 Healthcare project managers are well-versed in navigating these regulations and ensuring project activities align with legal requirements.

-Implementing changes in healthcare organizations can be met with resistance from staff or patients.
+Implementing changes in healthcare organisations can be met with resistance from staff or patients.

 Project managers often collaborate with change management experts to help transition healthcare teams smoothly into new processes, technologies, or workflows.

-Even after a project is completed, healthcare project managers continue to monitor and evaluate its impact on patient care and organizational efficiency.
+Even after a project is completed, healthcare project managers continue to monitor and evaluate its impact on patient care and organisational efficiency.

 This helps in identifying areas for further improvement and ensuring that the project’s benefits are sustained over time.